 Coach Soccer USA – The Texas Way, Y’all

 A typical week involved soccer camp from Monday – Friday with weekends off.
 Each day consisted of 6 hours of coaching.
 I had morning camp from 8-11am and evening camp from 5:30-8:30pm.
 The reason for the gap between camps was to avoid being out in the peak heat of the day.
 Mondays consisted of arriving to camp 1 hour before start time to get organised and to meet the parents – who would arrive early (and trust me they did!).
 It was important to talk to the parents and make a good impression.
-They needed reassurance that their children would be safe and looked after well.
+They needed reassurance that their children would be safe and well looked after.

 I had plenty of duties and responsibilities on camp ensuring the kids were safe and learning in a fun environment.
 Other camp duties included writing Camper Certificates for the children at the end of the week.
 These were integral to the kids as it was the last thing they would take away to remember you personally as their Coach.
 I always put great effort into these Certificates and made sure I made them personal to each child.
-It was extremely rewarding looking at the kids and parents reactions when reading them.
+It was extremely rewarding looking at the kids’ and parents’ reactions when reading them.
 When camp ended the kids would ask for photographs and I would sign their soccer balls and shirts.
 I got a taste of being a celebrity – and I don’t think I could be famous!

 Camp wasn’t just all about soccer either!
 During snack time we would have daily break activities such as telling stories and riddles, showing magic tricks and playing fun games such as “Splat”.
-The kids were truly magnificent and were always full of energy and smiles.
+The kids were magnificent and were always full of energy and smiles.
 They look up to you so much so it was important to always act as a good role model.

 When not on camp, I spent my spare time with the most important people of the summer, my host families.
 I stayed with families with different cultural backgrounds including a Mexican and Panamanian family.
 I got to try their signature food dishes which were wonderful.
 Each family was so caring and generous and always went out of their way to make me feel comfortable and at home.
 I spent numerous weekends in restaurants and bars with host families where we would chat for hours about our culture and countries.
 I got to visit stunning places and sites while staying with my hosts.
 These included Galveston beach, the Alamo and the beautiful River walk in San Antonio.
 I even got the chance to watch a Houston Dynamo soccer game which I have now ticked off my bucket list.
 I have made friends for life and I’m still in contact with all of my host families.
 I will certainly visit them in the future.